 The company is committed to reducing its environmental footprint by exclusively using eco-friendly fabrics and sustainable design processes.

 Its ambition is to use only sustainable materials by 2030.
 Thus, it is one of those brands that meet the requirements of its customers.

 8- Product quality control at Lidl

 By controlling the quality of foodstuffs, the brand avoids waste.
-It collects perishable products in crates and contributes to the idea of zero waste.
+It collects perishable products in crates and contributes to zero waste.
 The crates are even made of cardboard: recyclable packaging.